 Discussion & Information Forum: Visit our new forum for discussion and information about gardening during COVID-19.

 Join us for an idea-driven workshop, centered on community organizing and urban green spaces.
 Together, we will generate diverse ideas and a roadmap for meaningful action for Green Guerillas during 2020 and beyond.

-Please join community gardeners and community garden supporters to celebrate another colorful, bountiful growing season and support the work of Green Guerillas.
+Please join us to honor the work of community gardeners, celebrate another bountiful growing season, and support the work of Green Guerillas.

 Beer, wine, appetizers, and garden stories will be served.